 We have implemented a patent strategy designed to provide us with freedom to operate and facilitate commercialization of our current and future products.
 Our success depends to a significant degree upon our ability to develop proprietary products and technologies.
 We intend to continue to file patent applications as we develop new products and technologies.
+In 2010, we filed two major patents in the field of regenerative medicine, the first covering 61 claims for our stem cell therapy injectors and the second for 338 claims for bioreactors for organ growth.

 Patents provide some degree of protection for our intellectual property.
 However, the assertion of patent protection involves complex legal and factual determinations and is therefore uncertain.
 The scope of any of our issued patents may not be sufficiently broad to offer meaningful protection.
 In addition, our issued patents or patents licensed to us may be successfully challenged, invalidated, circumvented or unenforceable so that our patent rights would not create an effective competitive barrier.
-Moreover, the laws of some foreign countries may protect our proprietary rights to a greater or lesser extent, as do the laws of the United States.
+Moreover, the laws of some foreign countries may protect our proprietary rights to a greater or lesser extent than the laws of the United States.
 In addition, the laws governing patentability and the scope of patent coverage continue to evolve, particularly in areas of interest to us.
 As a result, there can be no assurance that patents will be issued from any of our patent applications or from applications licensed to us.
-In view of these factors, our intellectual property positions bear some degree of uncertainty.
+As a result of these factors, our intellectual property positions bear some degree of uncertainty.